anisha16/Cloudformation-Pipeline-demo/README.md

 **SNS Topics** : SNS (Simple Notification Service) is a fully managed messaging service provided by Amazon Web Services (AWS).
 It enables us to send notifications or messages to a variety of endpoints or subscribers, such as email addresses, mobile devices, HTTP endpoints, AWS Lambda functions, SQS (Simple Queue Service) queues, and more.

-The **s3.yaml** file contains the cloudformation script to create an S3 bucket.
+The **s3.yaml** file contains the cloudformation template to create an S3 bucket.
+The **sns.yaml** file contains the cloudformation template to create an sns topic.

 The **Jenkinsfile** create the stages of the Pipeline.